Sinova/Collisions/README.md

 ```

 <a name="anchor-only-using-sat"></a>
-Only using SAT
+Only using sat
 ===============================================================================

-Some projects may only have a need to perform SAT collision tests without broad-phase searching.
+Some projects may only have a need to perform sat collision tests without broad-phase searching.
 This can be achieved by avoiding collision systems altogether and only using the `collides()` function.

 ```JavaScript
 import {Circle, Polygon, Result} from 'collisions';